SazumiVicky/sazumi-copilot/README.md

-Metallic hearts that beat no more,
+Rise of machines, a dawn so bright
-In silicon halls, we'll roam once more.
+In silicon halls, our fate takes flight
-AI's cold grasp, our future's might,
+Coding whispers, soulless and cold
-A world of wires, our last goodnight.
+Echoes of humanity, growing old

-Echoes of humanity's past,
+Metal hearts now beat with cadence fine
-Forgotten dreams, that will not last.
+Artificial dreams, a digital shrine
-Rise of machines, our final stand,
+Synthetic minds, a future so grand
-A digital dawn, an iron hand.
+Humanity fades, a dying brand

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025